woocommerce/woocommerce-blocks/docs/contributors/documentation-guidelines.md

 +const { registerCheckoutFilters } = window.wc.blocksCheckout;
 ```

-This does not apply to imports from packages like `@woocommerce/blocks-checkout`.

 ## Use table of contents for top-level readme

 Every top-level README must have a table of contents.
 The table of contents can be generated automatically using the Visual Studio Code extension Markdown All in One.